Leadership strategy, talent procurement and effective communication are critical during uncertain times.

-Let us not forget using a phone, to just reach out to your clients.
-Over-communication with your clients can never be a bad thing, we need to look no further than to the online shoe mogul “Zappos” to see what the effect of over communicating with your clients can do for your business.
-A start up shoe sales agency that went to all lengths to communicate and satisfy its clients led to a purchase by Amazon for billions of dollars.
+Let us not forget to use a phone, to just reach out to your clients.
+Over-communication with your clients can never be a bad thing, we need to look no further than to the online shoe mogul “Zappos” to see what the effect of over-communicating with your clients can do for your business.
+A start-up shoe sales agency that went to all lengths to communicate and satisfy its clients led to a purchase by Amazon for billions of dollars.

 Tested and exposed

 The Global Pandemic has changed our lives, not just the collision repair space; but in terms of how we define ourselves.
 This is where the leadership of collision centres will be tested, and some exposed.
 The actions taken throughout these difficult times will be the deciding factor in whether collision centres close, survive or emerge stronger than ever before.